openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 **Function**

 Use the collected data to train the model.
-Collect data of at least two workload types during training.
+Collect data of at least two application types during training.
 Otherwise, an error is reported.

 **Format**